nasa-gibs/worldview/config/default/common/config/metadata/stories/atmospheric_rivers/step006.md

 Comparison of snow mass from Feb.
-15 to Mar.
-2 shows the incredible amount of snow, in kg/m<sup>2</sup>, that fell over the Sierra Nevadas.
+15 and Mar.
+2 shows the incredible amount of snow mass, in kg/m<sup>2</sup>, that accumulated over the Sierra Nevadas.